Acoustic Sounds UHQR

 Dancer and Choreographer Vaslav Nijinsky

 Nijinsky went even farther in developing choreography for the Rite.
-To match the prehistoric costumes developed by Roerich, the dancer produced the most unromantic motions and gyrations consisting of jumps patterned in hard angles, bent knees, toes pointed inwards.
+To match the prehistoric costumes developed by Roerich, the dancer produced the most unromantic motions and gyrations consisting of limbs patterned in hard angles, bent knees, toes pointed inwards.
 The sacrificial maiden was stoic, covering her face at times, and never allowed to show the tragic emotion of her circumstance.
 This choreography was almost like that of a cave painting, where the figures are simple shapes cast in two dimensions, without detail or motivation.

 The rehearsal schedule Nijinsky imposed on the Ballet Russes dancers was well-publicized and perhaps helped generate some of the opening night fervor.
 He demanded 120 hours of rehearsals to teach the dancers to move completely contrary to their lifelong training.
 Check out the Geoffry Ballet's reconstruction of Nijinsky's original choreography of the final sacrificial dance below: